 This recipe for the perfect egg mayo sandwiches is quick and easy to make.
-Adding the mayonnaise to the eggs makes for a very tasty, creamy filling.
+Adding the mayonnaise to the eggs makes a tasty creamy filling.
 I have included step-by-step instructions, videos, and photos.
 The ingredients are for a full tray, but it can easily be adjusted to make just one sandwich or only a few.

 - 10 large eggs

 - Put the eggs gently into cold water and boil for 7 minutes.

 - The water should cover the tops of the eggs.

 - Add a couple of pinches of salt to the water as this will stop the eggs from cracking in the hot water.

 - When boiled for 7 minutes, leave in hot water for a further 2 minutes.

 - Pour out the hot water and add the cooked eggs to a bowl of cold water.